sdellenb/play-sound-mplayer/README.md

 # play-sound-mplayer
 Play sounds by shelling out with MPlayer audio player.
 Make it easy to play audio in Node.js.

+## This is still a work in progress and not yet a final concept.

 ## Installation
 ```
 npm install play-sound-mplayer